elifry/gavin/README.md

 - Sparse checkout so that only pipeline files are checked out, not the entire repo.
 - Fix issue with repos that have spaces in the name.
 - Read valid states from a config file so that users do not have to specify the valid states as flags.
+- Fix bug: when checking gitversion task, inaccurately describes invalid states when there is no state definition.